 In cases where nations qualify through an over-18s tournament or via the FIFA-Coca Cola World Ranking, they will be represented at the Buenos Aires 2018 Futsal Tournament by their U-18 teams.

 - AFC (2): Iran and Iraq are eligible for Buenos Aires 2018 after finishing first and second at the AFC U-20 Futsal Championship that was held in Thailand in May 2017.

 - CAF (1): Egypt will represent Africa at Buenos Aires 2018 after defeating Angola in the continental final.

-- CONCACAF (2): The FIFA Futsal World Cup Colombia 2016 was used to select the region’s two eligible sides – Costa Rica and Cuba.
+- CONCACAF (2): The FIFA Futsal World Cup Colombia 2016 was used to help select the region’s two eligible sides – Costa Rica and Panama.